Moving Beyond Free Trials: Content That Drives Qualified Demos

 Q: When should I ask trial users to book a demo?

 After they achieve first win.
 After they import data.
 After they complete first workflow.
 That's when they understand value and see why they need human guidance to expand.
 Don't ask at signup or before they find value.
+Once a demo turns into a paying customer, that story is the raw material for a B2B case study that converts the next prospect.

 #saas#moving#beyond#free#trials